 All medicines can have side effects.
 Sometimes they are serious, most of the time

 they are not.
 You may need medical treatment if you get some of the side effects.

 Ask your doctor or pharmacist to answer any questions you may have.

 Tell your doctor if you notice any of the following and they worry you:

-gastric or stomach discomforts including nausea, vomiting and diarrhoea
+gastric or stomach discomforts including abdominal pain, cramps, nausea, vomiting

 change in menstrual flow